-I founded Basic Six on a wing and a prayer in 2013 with a friend, Max, with no real thought about where it would lead to.
+I founded Basic Six on a wing and a prayer in 2013 with a friend, Max, with no real thought about where it would lead.
 After all, as Max always pointed out, how hard can it be?
 Right?
-Unfortunately for me, but luckily for Max, he left to pursue his career as a commercial pilot.
-By chance, at about the same time, another friend, Bob, who had always liked the idea offered his services.
+Unfortunately for me, but luckily for Max, he left to pursue his career as a commercial pilot and another friend, Bob, stepped forward.
 We continued developing our strategy and ideas and, as everybody says: "the learning curve is steep".
 Being passionate helps and our passions are aviation and aerospace.
 This makes everything easier and more enjoyable - even the accounts!

 Some of our clients are high flyers in the aviation world - The Flightstore

 , for example.
 We won the Best Aerospace Clothing Award from Xtended Aerospace Radio

 - that was a great moment too!
 We only use organic cotton for our aviation t-shirts, even though it is more expensive to use.
 The t-shirts are soft and the quality is unbeatable.
 There was never any intention of doing otherwise.

 The story of aviation is one of human endeavour against great odds; at the heart have been scientific and engineering triumphs that have contributed to flight being the safest form of transport.
 At Basic Six we have taken key developments from this aerospace story as inspiration for our designs.
 Inventions such as the Vertical Speed Indicator and the emergency Ejection Seat.
 Basic Six is a UK design company that creates aviation inspired products for those who fly or love flight and aerospace: pilots, flight crew and all aviation fanatics, or, more properly, AvGeeks, everywhere.
 I hope you get as much pleasure from our gear as we have designing it.

 WHY BASIC SIX?